My Go-To Gear

 -Flash Sony HVL 43

 There are two big reasons why I moved from Nikon to Sony Cameras.
 I could no longer justify continuing to invest heavily in a camera system that relies on a mechanical mirror slapping up and down.
-It seems backwards to me.
-When we shot film we needed a mirror that went up and down.
+It seems backward to me.
+When we used to use film we needed a mirror that went up and down.
 This is no longer true.
-The Sony A7rII was the first mirrorless camera that I found to be of a pro level.
+The Sony A7rII was the first mirrorless camera that I found to be of a pro-level.

 Reviews of the Sony A9.
-Disclaimer, I’m not associated with DP Preview and nor do I necessarily agree with everything they have to say but there’s an exhaustive
+Disclaimer, I’m not associated with DP Preview, and nor do I necessarily agree with everything they have to say but there’s an exhaustive number of reviews available.
+Just google it